ivanceras/rustupefy/README.md

 # Basic Controls
 	CTRL-t          open or close nerdtree
 	CTRL-n          toggle relative / absolute numbering
 	CTRL-w w        switch focus on nerdtree and open windows h,j,k,l         navigate the cursor left, down, up, right respectively i               insert mode, you can start typing in your code
-	<ESC>   		gp back to normal/default mode, where you can issue vi commands
+	<ESC>           go back to normal/default mode, where you can issue vi commands
-	:w      		write/save the file, you are editing
-	:wqa   			save the file, then quit the editor closing vi including the files tab
+	:w              write/save the file, you are editing :wqa            save the file, then quit the editor closing vi including the files tab
 	<F2>            set focus on the nerd tree

 ## Rust specific commands
-	CTRL-x CTRL-o   activate auto rust autocompeletion (example: type in `String::` then press CTRL-x CTRL-o then select from the drop down list the appropriate functions) gd				go to function/struct/variable declaration of the focused item ( this is equivalent to eclipse' open declaration ) gD				go to declaration split open in window tab
-	:bp				to go back to the previous edited file (very useful when following a declaration) :b <part of filename>  when you have open a lot of files, this comes in handy in showing back the previously open files
+	CTRL-x CTRL-o           activate auto rust autocompletion (example: type in `String::` then press CTRL-x CTRL-o then select from the drop down list the appropriate functions) gd                      go to function/struct/variable declaration of the focused item ( this is equivalent to eclipse' open declaration ) gD                      go to declaration split open in window tab :bp                     to go back to the previous edited file (very useful when following a declaration) :b <part of filename>   when you have open a lot of files, this comes in handy in showing back the previously open files

 ## Where to go from here